matterhorn-chat/matterhorn/README.md

 # Our Versioning Scheme

-Matterhorn version strings will be of the form `ABBCC.X.Y` where ABBCC corresponds to the Mattermost server version supported by the release.
+Matterhorn version strings will be of the form `ABBCC.X.Y` where ABBCC corresponds to the lowest Mattermost server version expected to be supported by the release.
 For example, if a release supports Mattermost server version 1.2.3, the ABBCC portion of the `matterhorn` version will be `10203`.
+There may be later versions of the Mattermost server that are supported (e.g. Matterhorn 50200.X.Y supports Mattermost server versions 5.2 through at least 5.8).

 The `X.Y` portion of the version corresponds to our own version namespace for the package.
 If the server version changes, `X.Y` SHOULD be `0.0`.
 Otherwise the first component should increment if the package undergoes major code changes or functionality changes.
 The second component alone should change only if the package undergoes security fixes or other bug fixes.

 # Our Design Philosophy